-DCC is authorized to offer the International Baccalaureate Diploma Programme , a prestigious, worldwide program that offers a rigorous two-year pre-university course of study, leading to examinations, that meets the needs of the highly motivated eleventh and twelfth grade student.
+DCC is authorized to offer the International Baccalaureate Diploma Programme , a prestigious, worldwide program that offers a rigorous two-year pre-university course of study, leading to examinations, that meets the needs of the highly motivated eleventh and twelfth-grade student.

-The IB provides students of different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.
+IB provides students with different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.
 Students who wish to challenge themselves and to receive an excellent preparation for their college studies should plan their junior and senior schedules to pursue the International Baccalaureate Diploma.

-Diploma candidates must "sit" for six IB exams in six different subjects over two years.
-Diploma candidates will select three of the subjects to be studied at the Higher Level and three subjects to be studied at the Standard Level (or a maximum of four at HL and two at SL).
-In addition to the successful completion of the six subjects and their respective exams, the Diploma candidate must also take a unique course entitled"Theory of Knowledge (TOK) ."
+the Diploma candidate must also take a unique course entitled"Theory of Knowledge (TOK) ."
 Its purpose is to stimulate critical reflection upon the knowledge and experiences acquired both inside and outside the classroom, to evaluate the basis of knowledge and experience, and to develop a personal mode of thought based on critical examination of evidence and argument.

-They must research and write an Extended Essay
+They must research and write an Extended Essay in

-in a subject within the DCC IB curriculum.
+a subject within the DCC IB curriculum.
 This is an independent and original piece of research and writing by the student under the supervision of a teacher in school.

 Students will participate in Creativity, Action, Service

 (CAS) projects.
 The requirement is met by participating in and reflecting on planned and supervised extracurricular activities related to the school, local and/or international community.